alekzajic/codewars/7kyu/password_hashes/README.md

 passHash('abc123')
   //--> 'e99a18c428cb38d5f260853678922e03'
 ```
-If you want to externally test a string, look at this website.
+If you want to externally test a string, look at this [website](http://www.md5hasher.net/).

-If you are completely lost, I recommend you check out my previous Introduction to NodeJS.

 As a side note, md5 can be exploited, so never use it for anything secure.
 The reason I used it in this kata is simply because it is a very common hashing algorithm and many people will recognize the name.